 Criminal Justice Education in Boston

-One of the educational hubs of New England, Boston has a great selection of schools.
+One of the educational hubs of New England, Boston has an impressive selection of schools.
 This includes public schools, private schools, two-year institutions, and four-year institutions.
 You may even be able to take courses online to earn your degree.

-Prior to committing to a program, you need to select what kind of degree you want to earn.
-An Associate's degree is a popular choice, as it only requires two years of full-time study.
-However, a Bachelor's degree may be a good choice for you if you want to pursue higher-level criminal justice careers.
+Prior to committing to a program, you need to decide what kind of degree you want to earn.
+An associates degree is a popular choice, as it only requires two years of full-time study.
+However, a bachelor’s degree may be a better choice for you if you want to pursue higher-level criminal justice careers.
 This degree requires four years of study.

 Regardless of which degree level you choose to pursue, your schooling is comprised of two parts: general education and criminal justice courses.
 General education courses give you a strong educational base on which to base your career.
 Criminal justice classes take you through fields like criminal law, criminal justice ethics, court procedures, and policing procedures.